Cooking On The Ranch

 Crisp up your next taco night with Mexican Fried Tacos.
 Corn tortillas are filled with a rich and robust savory cooked ground beef, then pan fried.
 These crispy tacos are a unique addition to your next taco night.

-Serve this with Gulf Coast Style Baked Rice for a balanced meal.
+Serve this with Gulf Coast Style Baked Rice or a Southwestern Salad for a balanced meal.

 Authentic Mexican Fried Tacos on a white platter served with salsa and sour cream.